Know the Hidden Costs of Selling Your Home

-You're planning to move so you make a budget.
-There are some obvious costs ahead of you including movers, the real estate agent's fee, the loan (of course!), and house cleaners.
+If you're planning to make a move, you know you'll have to plan a budget.
+There are some obvious costs ahead of you including movers, the real estate agent's fee, the loan (of course!), possible repairs, and house cleaners.
 Maybe you need some new furniture or want to refinish the floors and paint the new house.
-That's about it right?
+That's about it, right?

 Preparing Your Home for Sale

-There is no rule that you need to hire an attorney - but it is common practice on the North Shore and the other party to the contract will probably have one. ($600- $1000.)
+There is no rule that you need to hire an attorney - but it is common practice on the North Shore and the other party to the contract will probably have one.
+Real Estate attorneys charge anywhere from $300 to several thousand.

 If you're lucky, you will move out on the same day as you move in.
 But if you move before you sell, you will need to keep your insurance in effect and it might cost more for an unoccupied residence.